An additive refinement of quantum channel capacities: Classical capacity

 \section{Classical capacity}

 To transmit classical bits over quantum channels, Alice will use a quantum ensemble $\{p_i,\rho_i\}$ obtained by a classical-to-quantum encoding $x_i \mapsto \rho_i$ to represent a random variable $\text{X}=\{p_i, x_i\}$, and Bob will do measurement and obtain a random variable Z~\footnote{Note here X and Z are merely symbols for classical random variables instead of Pauli operators.}.
 For this setting, we find that the quantum ensemble is required as resources, which, however, may be unnecessary.
 Therefore, in a similar spirit with the quantum case, we will require the encoding to be isometric so that $\{\rho_i\}$ is an orthogonal set.
+However, this is the most succinct setting, and it can also be extended properly, e.g., by allowing approximations~\cite{WWC+22}.